seamusdemora/PiFormulae/PackageMaintenance.md

 Real progress is still slow, I suppose.
 Anyway... my advice now is to skip the Administrator's Handbook - it seems no one in the Debian organization is putting any effort into it.

 ## apt _vs._ apt-get
 Some advocate using `apt`, others advocate using `apt-get`.
-I've come to favor plain old `apt` for all my routine tasks.
-The differences between `apt` and `apt-get` are varied, and **you** will need to decide.
+I've come to favor the *newer* `apt` for my routine tasks.
+The differences between `apt` and `apt-get` are varied, and **you** will need to decide which you prefer.
 [Here's a good, brief explanation that might help](https://itsfoss.com/apt-vs-apt-get-difference/); there are many other comparisons available for the [cost of a search.](https://duckduckgo.com/?q=apt+vs+apt-get&t=ffnt&ia=web)

 ## N.B.

 The following lists of `apt` and `apt-get` commands is not intended to be a comprehensive list, and the "Explanation" column omits many details that may be significant to your usage!
-Always refer to the appropriate `man` pages if there are any questions.
+Always refer to the appropriate `man` pages if you have questions.

 ## Routine "in-version" updates and upgrades